-But Shakhrisabz would not be as famous if on 9 April 1346, in the village of Hodja-llgar, Taraguy, Temur was not born to the family of a noble landlord.
-Amir Temur - the future statesman and great commander.
+But Shakhrisabz would not be as famous if on 9 April 1346, in the village of Hodja-llgar, Taraguy, Timur was not born to the family of a noble landlord.
+Amir Timur - the future statesman and great commander.
 Wherever destiny took him, Shakhrisabz remained his native city, the place where he spent his childhood and youth, where his personality was formed, the dwelling-place where his father, Taraguy, mentor Shams ad-Din Qulal, and his older children Jahangir and Omar Sheikh were buried.
 Shakhrisabz became the second capital of the great country he ruled.
-Bobur, the descendant of Amir Temur, wrote: "...As Kesh was the birthplace of Temurbek, he put much effort into turning the city into "the throne's pedestal" (government residence)".
+Bobur, the descendant of Amir Timur, wrote: "...As Kesh was the birthplace of Timurbek, he put much effort into turning the city into "the throne's pedestal" (government residence)".
 The most obvious evidence of this is the vast palace, Ak-Saray, which was incomparable with its contemporaries.
-Much was written about this palace, especially by Rue Gonzales de Klavikho, the Spanish Ambassador to Amir Temur, who was an important figure in the history of Shakhrisabz.
+Much was written about this palace, especially by Rue Gonzales de Klavikho, the Spanish Ambassador to Amir Timur, who was an important figure in the history of Shakhrisabz.
 Unfortunately, time had no mercy on this marvelous building and by the end of the 16th century this grandiose monument had been destroyed.
 Parts of the portal that remained are evidence of the scale of its construction; Ak-Saray is still unsurpassed in its intricate mosaic and other decorations that showed off the arts of traditional craftsmen.
 Above the portal of the Ak-Saray are huge letters saying: "If you challenge our power - look at our buildings!"

 Another fabulous complex is Dorut-Tilavete (The house of contemplation) consisting of two mausoleums - Khazreti sheikh (Shamseddin Kulial) and Ghumbezi Seyeedon with the Kok-Ghumbaz (Blue dome) mosque.